The Silex Manifesto

 We believe the web belongs to everyone.
 Not to platforms.
 Not to investors.
 Not to those who can afford it.

-Most no-code companies are VC-backed.
-Their business model requires extracting value from you — through subscriptions, feature limits, or lock-in.
+VC-backed extraction.
+Most no-code companies need to extract value from you — subscriptions, feature limits, lock-in.
 Open-core is not open source.
 Freemium is not free.

 Static sites remain out of reach.
-The JAMstack is brilliant: fast, secure, cheap to host, eco-friendly.
-But the toolchain is intimidating.
+The JAMstack is brilliant — fast, secure, cheap, eco-friendly — but the toolchain is intimidating.
 Designers can't touch it.
 Clients can't edit content.

 These are not features.
 They are rights.